PhononDAO/phonon-client/gui/frontend/README.md

 ### `npm run version`

-Generates the latest version to be used for feature support checks.
+Generates the latest version as an exportable variable.

 ### `npm run test`